zitadel/zitadel/docs/CONTRIBUTING.md

 ## Keyboard shortcuts
 When documenting the usage of UI components don't forget to include the keyboard shortcuts available.
 Use the `kbd:` macro or `<kbd>` HTML tag to style the keys accordingly.
 To ensure platform-independent documentation always include the modifier-keys for **all** supported platforms, i.e. [kbd:]Ctrl or [kbd:]Opt [kbd:]C, which renders <kbd>Ctrl</kbd> or <kbd>Opt</kbd> <kbd>C</kbd>.

+# File name conventions
+## File name
+If and when the filname of a Markdown file consist of more than **one** contiguous word you must use a hyphen `-` to separate the word elements.

+Examples:

+* content.md
+* distribution-guide.md
+* programming-examples.md
+* explaining-the-code-snippets.md

+## File extension
+For reasons of consistency the static site generator only accepts Markdown files with the `.md` file extension.

+## Internationalisation (I18N)
+Writing documentation in country specific languages is highly endorsed.
+The static site generator makes use of a simple naming confention for Markdown files which are available in different languages:

+`{filename}[.{language-id}].md`

+Where `filename` represents the name of the file (see section [File name](#File_names)), `language-id` is an *optional* language identifier (see the list of [ISO 639-1 codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)), and the mandatory file extension `.md`.

+**Note:** If a filename does not specify a language identifier we consider the file name to implicitely be written in English language (defaulting to `.en`).